You are here

 What if I don't have a completed financial guarantee when I apply?

 You are not required to submit Financial Guarantee documents with your application.
-After final admission, the Graduate College Visa Section requires international students to submit a Financial Guarantee form before any visa documents can be processed.
+After final admission, International Student Services will contact you regarding immigration document processing.
+Students will be required to submit a Financial Guarantee form before any visa documents can be processed.
 If you receive departmental funding, this funding may be applied towards your total financial guarantee.
 If you do not require visa documents, you will not need to submit a Financial Guarantee.
-Check here for more information on Proof of Financial Resources.

 What if I have questions about a Graduate Program?